erikthedeveloper/device-agnostic-web-design/README.md

 # Device Agnostic Web Design #

-See index.html for... more greatness....
+See [The index.html](https://rawgithub.com/erikthedeveloper/device-agnostic-web-design/master/index.html) for... more greatness....

 ### Some Useful Links ###